PedroLuisDionisioFraga/ESP32-Basic-Drivers/lib/UART/README.md

 ### UART RX interruption
 It was deprecated in v5.0 of esp-idf, it used the `uart_isr_register()` function and created a task to handle the UART interrupt.

+## Future Features
+- Implement the Queue to handle the data received by the UART.